CentOS Community Code of Conduct

 Examples of acting as a community member include:

 Instances of behavior inconsistent with this code may be reported by contacting the CentOS project by filing a private CentOS Code of Conduct ticket at https://git.centos.org/centos/board.
+This issue will only be visible by the Board of Directors and the Community Architect.
 If the incident occurs at an event, the local event staff should be contacted in addition to opening a ticket.

-Individuals without access to https://git.centos.org/centos/board may send an email to the following address: email@example.com.
-[This email will be converted into a private Code of Conduct ticket by the CentOS Community Architect.
-Information about the current CentOS Community Architect, Rich Bowen, can be found at https://wiki.centos.org/RichBowen.]
+Individuals without access to https://git.centos.org/centos/board may send an email to the following address: firstname.lastname@example.org.
+This email will be converted into a private Code of Conduct ticket by the CentOS Community Architect.
+Information about the current CentOS Community Architect, Shaun McCance, can be found at https://wiki.centos.org/ShaunMcCance.

 All reports will be kept confidential.
 When we discuss incidents with anyone we will anonymize details as much as we can.
 This means that the identities of all involved parties will remain confidential unless those individuals instruct us otherwise or we are required to make disclosures under the law.
 Additionally, in some cases we may need to disclose this information to other parties at Red Hat.
 CentOS is not a separate legal entity and therefore has to comply with all requirements imposed upon Red Hat.